polski.directory

 Beginner

-• Literally "to dirty one's own hands."
-Means to get involved in something morally questionable or unpleasant — to compromise your integrity by doing something …
+• Literally "to dirty one's own hands," this idiom means to get involved in something morally questionable, dishonest, or beneath one's dignity — to compromise …

 Intermediate